danielseifried/POLARIS/QUICKSTART.md

 ```bash
 git clone https://github.com/polaris-MCRT/POLARIS.git
 ```
+> [!TIP]
-**HINT**: It is recommended to clone the git repository into the home directory.
+> It is recommended to clone the git repository into the home directory.

 If downloaded from the homepage, extract the zip file into the home directory via:
 ```bash
 unzip -q POLARIS-master-basic.zip -d ~/